Transhumanism: Aims

-While many transhumanist theorists and advocates seek to apply reason, science and technology for the purposes of reducing poverty, disease, disability and malnutrition around the globe, transhumanism is distinctive in its particular focus on the applications of technologies to the improvement of human bodies at the individual level.
+While many transhumanist theorists and advocates seek to apply reason, science and technology to reduce poverty, disease, disability, and malnutrition around the globe, transhumanism is distinctive in its particular focus on the applications of technologies to the improvement of human bodies at the individual level.
 Many transhumanists actively assess the potential for future technologies and innovative social systems to improve the quality of all life, while seeking to make the material reality of the human condition fulfill the promise of legal and political equality by eliminating congenital mental and physical barriers.

 Transhumanist philosophers argue that there not only exists a perfectionist ethical imperative for humans to strive for progress and improvement of the human condition, but that it is possible and desirable for humanity to enter a transhuman phase of existence in which humans enhance themselves beyond what is naturally human.
 In such a phase, natural evolution would be replaced with deliberate participatory or directed evolution.

 Some theorists such as Ray Kurzweil think that the pace of technological innovation is accelerating and that the next 50 years may yield not only radical technological advances, but possibly a technological singularity, which may fundamentally change the nature of human beings.
-Transhumanists who foresee this massive technological change generally maintain that it is desirable.
-However, some are also concerned with the possible dangers of extremely rapid technological change and propose options for ensuring that advanced technology is used responsibly.
-For example, Bostrom has written extensively on existential risks to humanity's future welfare, including ones that could be created by emerging technologies.
+Transhumanists who foresee this massive technological change generally maintain that it is desirable, but some are concerned about the dangers of extremely rapid technological change and propose options for ensuring that advanced technology is used responsibly.
+For example, Bostrom has written extensively on existential risks to humanity's future welfare, including ones that emerging technologies could create.
 In contrast, some proponents of transhumanism view it as essential to humanity's survival.
 For instance, Stephen Hawking points out that the "external transmission" phase of human evolution, where knowledge production and knowledge management is more important than transmission of information via evolution, may be the point at which human civilization becomes unstable and self-destructs, one of Hawking's explanations for the Fermi paradox.
 To counter this, Hawking emphasizes either self-design of the human genome or mechanical enhancement (e.g., brain-computer interface) to enhance human intelligence and reduce aggression, without which he implies human civilization may be too stupid collectively to survive an increasingly unstable system, resulting in societal collapse.

-While many people believe that all transhumanists are striving for immortality, it is not necessarily true.
+While many people believe that all transhumanists are striving for immortality, that is not necessarily true.
 Hank Pellissier, managing director of the Institute for Ethics and Emerging Technologies (2011–2012), surveyed transhumanists.
 He found that, of the 818 respondents, 23.8% did not want immortality.
-Some of the reasons argued were boredom, Earth's overpopulation and the desire "to go to an afterlife".
+Some of the reasons argued were boredom, Earth's overpopulation, and the desire "to go to an afterlife".